Call for Papers

 - Brief survey of the background and related work;

-- Description of the proposed approach or solution;
+- Description of the proposed approach and evaluation;

 - Expected contributions of your research;